itversity/data-engineering-courses/docs/008 Views and Common Table Expressions in SQL.md

+# Views and Common Table Expressions in SQL

 * Overview of Database Views
 * Overview of Common Table Expressions or CTEs
 * Outer Join with Additional Conditions in SQL Queries